You might be reading this thinking “who is Tim Woods” and “why should I care?”

 Skills waste comes from a failure to use the right people for the right jobs.
 It’s not uncommon to see people adopting multiple roles in the modern workplace, even if in an informal capacity.
 Many do this to help keep projects and processes moving effectively, however, without the correct skills and capability, people can have an adverse effect on a process.
 This may result in a process that is actually less productive, not more.

 So there you have it!
 Look at your processes and think about where you can see Tim Woods.
-Then looks at what you can do to remove this waste.
+Then look at what you can do to start reducing this process waste.